merikan/.dotfiles/config/zim/readme.md

 # zim

+## About
 [Zim Framework](https://zimfw.sh/), or just `zim` is a Zsh configuration framework with blazing speed and modular extensions.

-## why
 Over the years I have used many different zsh frameworks, such as [prezto](https://github.com/sorin-ionescu/prezto), [oh-my-zsh](https://ohmyz.sh/), but finally settled for `zim` because it's small, fast and easy to use.
+So I have for several years now I have used zim exclusively and it has worked flawlessly.

 I used to jump between `zsh` and `bash` but since a number of years I use `zsh` exclusively.
 I then use `zim` as the plugin manager for all my zsh plugins instead of using [Sheldon](https://sheldon.cli.rs/b), which I now only use for bash.

+I am using the following plugins
+- zmodule environment
+  sets sane zsh built-in environment options.
+- zmodule input
+  applies correct bindkeys for input events.
+- zmodule zsh-users/zsh-completions
+  additional completion definitions for zsh.
+- zmodule zsh-users/zsh-autosuggestions
+  fish-like autosuggestions for zsh.
+- zmodule zsh-users/zsh-syntax-highlighting
+  fish-like syntax highlighting for zsh. zsh-users/zsh-syntax-highlighting must be sourced after completion
+- zmodule zsh-users/zsh-history-substring-search
+  fish-like history search (up arrow) for zsh. zsh-users/zsh-history-substring-search must be sourced after zsh-users/zsh-syntax-highlighting
+- zmodule chriskempson/base16-shell
+  base16 for shells
+- zmodule jeffreytse/zsh-vi-mode
+  vi-mode
+- zmodule kutsan/zsh-system-clipboard
+  system clipboard key bindings for zsh line editor similar to what `set clipboard=unnamed` does for vim
+- zmodule spaceship-prompt/spaceship-prompt --name spaceship --no-submodules
+  Minimalistic, powerful and extremely customizable Zsh prompt
+  - zmodule spaceship-prompt/spaceship-flutter
+- zmodule reegnz/jq-zsh-plugin
+  interactive jq expressions
+- zmodule Aloxaf/fzf-tab
+  replace zsh's default completion selection menu with fzf

-## Usage
+# Usage

 ### Commands
 ```bash